-Laminate flooring is cheap and readily available, and sometimes considered as an alternative to bamboo flooring.
-At first glance, laminate floors look very similar to natural wood but look a little more carefully the differences aren’t too difficult to spot.
-That nice looking wood-like appearance doesn’t use any wood at all; it’s a photographic image of wood printed onto paper and protected by a transparent plastic layer.
-To save you some head scratching about whether laminate flooring is right for you, we have produced a detailed side by side comparison of the most critical aspects of these two flooring options.
+Laminate flooring is cheap to buy, readily available, and is sometimes considered an alternative to hardwood.
+At first glance, laminate floors look very similar to natural wood, but the differences aren’t too difficult to spot if you look a little more carefully.
+That nice-looking wood-like appearance doesn’t use any wood at all; it’s a photographic image of wood printed onto paper and protected by a razor-thin transparent plastic layer.
+To save you some head-scratching about whether laminate flooring is right for you, we have produced a detailed side-by-side comparison of the most critical aspects of laminate and bamboo flooring.

-Our panel of experts has scored each major point out of 10 with 10 being the most desirable.
+Our expert panel has scored each major point out of 10, with 10 being the most desirable.
 So, look at the aspects that you most care about and add up the scores.

 KEY DIFFERENCES BETWEEN BAMBOO FLOORING AND SOLID LAMINATE FLOORING – A GUIDE

 Bamboo flooring, especially strand woven bamboo flooring, is extremely resistant to denting.
 That’s hardly surprising since it’s at least three times harder and more resilient than real oak flooring.
 You can comfortably rest even heavy furniture on bamboo flooring without worrying about denting the floorboards.
 Many customer reviews on the web even show that you can confidently strut across this floor in high-heeled shoes and that it’s the only hardwood that cannot be permanently grooved by pet claws, it seems to be extremely resistant to wear and tear from heavy traffic.
 Here, we talk about the Janka hardness of bamboo and recommend reading it for more information on why strand woven bamboo is so hard.
 We score it 10 out of 10.